alectrico-pro/api/api.markdown

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-layout: post
+layout: page
-title: Api Calls
+title: Api
-permalink: /calls/
+permalink: /api/
 ---
 {% for caso in site.data.api.first %}
 {% for resource in caso %}